JuliaLinearAlgebra/LinearMaps.jl/README.md

     *   `ishermitian [=T<:Real && issymmetric]`: whether the function represents the multiplication with a hermitian matrix.
 If `true`, this will automatically enable `A'*x` and `A.'*x`.
     *   `isposdef [=false]`: whether the function represents the multiplication with a positive definite matrix.

+*   `Base.Array(linearmap)`

+    Creates a dense matrix representation of the `linearmap` object, by multiplying it with the successive basis vectors.
+This is mostly for testing purposes or if you want to have the explicit matrix representation of a linear map for which you only have a function definition (e.g. to be able to use its `transpose` or `adjoint`).

-*   `Base.full(linearmap)`
+*   `SparseArrays.sparse(linearmap)`

-    Creates a full matrix representation of the linearmap object, by multiplying it with the successive basis vectors.
-This is mostly for testing purposes or if you want to have the explicit matrix representation of a linear map for which you only have a function definition (e.g. to be able to use its `(c)transpose`).
+    Creates a sparse matrix representation of the `linearmap` object, by multiplying it with the successive basis vectors.
+This is mostly for testing purposes or if you want to have the explicit sparse matrix representation of a linear map for which you only have a function definition (e.g. to be able to use its `transpose` or `adjoint`).

 *   All matrix multiplication methods and the corresponding mutating versions.